 The smaller event space can accommodate 200 guests and will feature the same amenities available at A.W.
 Gathering.

 The Pearl rises to new heights

 Beyond food and drink, The Heights concept aims to add more living space to the flourishing Tampa area.
 The Pearl, a rental unit complex, is currently under construction and will feature 314 residential units with 28,000 SF of retail space on the ground floor.

 Pearl residents will be able to enjoy immediate access to the Tampa Riverwalk, which offers easy pedestrian routes to Curtis Hixon Park, the Convention Center, Amalie Arena and Bayshore Boulevard.
-The first phase of The Pearl should be open by the fall of this year.
 You can visit the concept’s website for updates.